Aged Care Financing Authority

 Respite Care Project

-ACFA has been tasked by the Minister offor Aged Care, the Hon Ken Wyatt AM MP, with undertaking a study and reporting on the increasing use of respite care and the appropriateness of the current arrangements, including funding structures, for providers and consumers.
+ACFA has been tasked by the Minister for Aged Care and Minister for Indigenous Health, the Hon Ken Wyatt AM, MP, with undertaking a study and reporting on the increasing use of respite care and the appropriateness of the current arrangements, including funding structures, for providers and consumers.
 The reporting date for this project is 31 October 2018.

-A public consultation paper about respite care was issued on 9 March 2018 as part of this project.
-Feedback on the respite care consultation paper can be sent until 5pm Friday 13 April 2018 by email to:
+A public consultation paper about respite care was issued in March 2018 and closed in April 2018 as part of this project.

 Report to inform the 2016-17 review of amendments to the Aged Care Act 1997

 As part of significant changes to aged care announced in 2012, a requirement for an independent review of the reforms was included in the Aged Care (Living Longer Living Better) Act 2013.
 The Review is being led by Mr David Tune AO, PSM.